Sbozzolo/kuibit/docs/series.rst

 ``resample_common`` takes a list of ``TimeSeries`` and resamples all of them to the largest time interval covered by all timeseries, using regularly spaced time.
 The number of sample points is the minimum over all time series.
+Optinally, it takes a paramter ``piecewise_constant``.
+If this is turned ``True``, instead of using splines the resampling is done using the nearest neighbors.
+This is useful when data is discontinuous, so splines do not behave well.

 time_at_maximum, time_at_minimum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^